 - Delivering relevant messages that convey your understanding of their needs

 Discover & Use Your Brand Voice

-Hospitals and health care systems often use variations on authoritative, conversational or supportive brand voices.
+Hospitals and health care systems often use variations on authoritative, conversational, or supportive brand voices.

 - Conversational – Informal language with a more natural, familiar approach that seems caring, informative and respectful.

 - WebMD – Reflects a casual magazine-like feel.
 Depression content is straightforward and respectful, but written in second person for a more conversational and personable voice.
-The advantage of this type of voice and content is that it is credible, but with a more casual approach that invites the audience to develop a relationship with the organization.
-The disadvantage is that, to achieve the brand voice, the writing style must maintain a careful balance between communicating information that’s medically accurate and understandable to a patient audience.
+The advantage of this type of voice and content is that it’s credible, but with a more casual approach that invites the audience to develop a relationship with the organization.
+The disadvantage is that to achieve the brand voice, the writing style must maintain a careful balance between communicating information that’s medically accurate and understandable to a patient audience.
 This consistent balance can be hard to achieve.

 Your Tone Matters